ConnectBox/website_posts/make_connectbox/MakingAConnectBox.md

 ## <span style="color:Sienna">ConnectBoxes are available to order!
 Units are priced at $70 each (plus shipping).

-Please send an email to: connectbox@globaltech.team for further information.</span>
+Please send an email to: help@connectbox.technology for further information.</span>
 ___

 <span style="color:SteelBlue">The following articles describe the key functions of constructing, administering, and further developing the ConnectBoxes.</span>